RWBY: Grimm Eclipse

 RWBY: Grimm Eclipse is a four-player co-op hack and slash video game based on the animated web series RWBY.
 Developed and published by Rooster Teeth Games, it was released as an early access title on Steam on December 1, 2015, with the full Windows release on July 5, 2016.
 The game was released for macOS on October 13, 2016, and was later released for Xbox One and PlayStation 4 on January 17, 2017.
 The game's Definitive Edition was released for Nintendo Switch on May 13, 2021.
 The game received mixed reviews from critics, who faulted its gameplay.

+Gameplay

+The game allows one to four of the main characters to battle through waves of Grimm with the gameplay having experience points that allow the player to upgrade their character's status.
+The action takes place in the Emerald Forest, Mountain Glenn, Forever Fall and ultimately to an island named after the antagonist, Doctor Merlot.

 Plot

-The game allows one to four of the main characters to battle through waves of Grimm on the trail of a mysterious company and its founder.
-The action takes place in the Emerald Forest, Mountain Glenn, Forever Fall and ultimately to an island named after the antagonist, Doctor Merlot.
+Set between volumes 2 and 3, teams RWBY and JNPR are sent to Emerald Forest to fix some security grids sabotaged by a device with an unknown mark.
+Their search for their mysterious adversary brings them to Mountain Glenn, where they encounter some kind of mutated Grimm and in Forever Fall, they find a freighter belonging to Merlot Industries, a company founded by Doctor Merlot, an old acquaintance of Professor Ozpin who is obsessed with the Grimm and played a hand in the Mountain Glenn incident.
+The heroes arrive at Doctor Merlot's laboratory, which is an island with a green substance that he uses to mutate the Grimm.
+After destroying Merlot's experiments and his masterpiece, a mutant Deathstalker, the heroes escape on a shuttle as Merlot sets his lab to self-destruct.